vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     title: RIGPRO Software - Project Created
   - body: >-
-      A powerful software such as RIGPRO Wireline QA/QC requires users to undergo an initial training.
-We organize online sessions and provide necessary training, which is targeted at all user groups (drilling, geology, project managers,etc).
+      A powerful software such as RIGPRO Wireline QA/QC requires users to undergo initial training.
+Online sessions will be available to provide necessary training, which is targeted at all user groups (drilling, geology, project managers,etc).
     description: Crash course to get the users up to speed.
     image: /img/08_RIGPRO_SOFTWARE_TRAINING_PROVIDED.jpg
     title: RIGPRO Software - Training provided
   - body: >-
-      We coordinate between all parties to produce a detailed, all-inclusive SOP.
+      Our consultants will coordinate between all parties to produce a detailed, all-inclusive SOP.
 This document includes every important aspect of a successful operation - Starting with the priority of working safely to general operating procedures, inclusive of all the fine details outlining specifics such as deliverables and distribution lists.
     description: >-
       Written Standard Operating Procedures - a foundation to a successful